AIGAdc/dcdesignweek.org/index.markdown

   header: "DC DESIGN WEEK  2021:"
   subheader: |-
     HYPERLOCAL.
 GROWN LOCALLY.
 INSPIRE GLOBALLY.
 October 1 - 8
+  body: |-
+    What kind of future can we build together?
+Hyperlocal is a launching pad to empower the DC Design Week community to get involved and share crowd-sourced design perspectives.
+When we celebrate the dynamism and resolve of our vibrant community locally, we have the opportunity to elevate everyone’s voice to a global level.
   image: /uploads/hero-collage.png
   imageAlt: Provide Alt